beppek/github-organisations-webhooks/README.md

 # App
 A simple Github Organisation subscription app that makes calls to the github api and stores the data in firebase.
+Optimised and built for mobile.
+Save to homescreen to get native-like feel.

 ## Getting started
 The app is deployed at: https://beppek-github-webhooks.firebaseapp.com